 Full-time, non-exempt employees are expected to work the number of hours per week as established for their position.
-In most cases, this will be 40 hours per workweek.
 They will be paid according to the time reported on their time sheets.
-To comply with the provisions of the federal and state Fair Labor Standards Act, hours worked and any leave time used by non-exempt employees are to be recorded daily and submitted to payroll on a bi-weekly basis.
+To comply with the provisions of the federal and state Fair Labor Standards Act, hours worked, and any leave time used by non-exempt employees are to be recorded daily and submitted to payroll on a bi-weekly basis.
 This is done electronically through the City's payroll software.
-Time sheets should be entered and approved by the employee and approved by the employee's immediate supervisor.
+Time sheets should be entered and approved by the employee's immediate supervisor.
 Approving and submitting electronic time sheets acts as a signature.
-Each time reporting form must include the signature of the employee and immediate supervisor.
 Reporting false information on a time sheet may be cause for immediate termination.